 Having said that, it’s important to add that research shows that there’s a great deal of overlap between what we see in social media and what’s happening in everyday life.
 True for everybody, it’s especially true for young people.
 The problems schools report to iCanHelpline are typically relational problems in the school community that are expressed online in the form of texts, tweets, comments, images and videos.
 Sometimes they’re expressed verbally or physically on campus during school hours; sometimes they’re expressed online on campus; and sometimes they’re expressed online off campus after school hours.
 (The days of relational issues having clear lines between on campus and off campus or between online and offline are over.)

-Although many adults, including school and district personnel, struggle with the distinction between the relational issue itself and the visible expression of it online, the latter is what an Internet, or social media, helpline is designed to help with.
-And we can be of considerable help because of the inflammatory nature of the content.
+So there’s the relational issue itself and the visible expression of it online.
+The latter is what an Internet, or social media, helpline is designed to help with.
+We can actually be a big support to school administrators dealing with the relational part by helping to remove the hurtful visible expression of it.
 This content – which can range from being mean to extremely embarrassing to demoralizing or even criminal – can lead to emotional harm, physical fights, threats of violence, lawsuits and worse.
-A social media helpline can’t resolve the relational issues but it can help get the visible evidence of it deleted so that school staff and students seeking relief from the drama or harm can help restore calm and safety so that relational issues can be better resolved.
+A social media helpline can’t resolve the relational issues but it can help get the visible evidence of it deleted so that school staff, students and parents seeking relief from the drama or harm can help restore calm and safety so the relational issues can be resolved.

 ‘The real-time, real-life reality TV show’

 As one educator put it, “Once the content is down, there’s nothing to copy, paste and share, fight over or gossip about.
 The real-time, real-life reality TV show’s over.”
 Defusing and disarming gets everybody closer to restorative solutions.
 Which means people can focus more on teaching, learning and constructive interaction.
 This can have tremendous positive impact on school climate and culture.